DataBrokerDAO/erc20-bridge-dapp/README.md

+# React server side rendering boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but using Webpack 4: https://github.com/facebook/create-react-app/issues/3815

-Server side rendering (SSR) and code splitting with `react-loadable` were added according to this tutorial: https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a

 Below you will find some information on how to perform common tasks.<br>

+## Changes to create react app

+* Ran `npm run eject`
+* Using `npm` in stead of `yarn`
+* Server side rendering (SSR) and code splitting with `react-loadable` were added according to this tutorial: https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a

 ## Table of Contents